kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 ### Cons:
 - unnecessarily too general to achieve the above-mentioned scenarios
-- heavier implementation cost for the client side (which can be reduced by the library, but still takes a cost to maintain it)
+- heavier implementation cost for the client side (which can be reduced by the library, but still requires a maintanance cost)

 ![Proposed architecture](./figures/proposed_architecture_a.drawio.svg)